Air pollution in Turkey: Proposed solutions

-In the Constitution of Turkey, Article 56 reads, "Everyone has the right to live in a healthy and balanced environment.
+In the Constitution of Turkey, Article 56 says: "Everyone has the right to live in a healthy and balanced environment.
 It is the duty of the State and citizens to improve the natural environment, to protect the environmental health and to prevent environmental pollution."

-According to the Eleventh Development Plan (2019–2023), all districts will be monitored by 2023 and:

-Air quality management practices will be enabled to prevent air pollution from production, heating and traffic, and air quality will be improved by controlling emissions.

-Air quality action plans will be prepared at local level and legislation on pollution and emission control will be updated.

-Air quality management capacity will be improved by strengthening regional clean air centres.

-Research on air quality modelling and monitoring will be conducted and infrastructure will be developed.

-Quitting coal is said to be essential.
-Strengthening environmental laws is said to benefit the economy of Turkey.
-The Ministry of the Environment has drafted a law limiting PM 2.5 but it has not yet been passed.
-According to the HEAL, over 500 premature deaths could be avoided per year by shutting down three power stations in Muğla.
+The phasing out of coal is said to be essential.
+The strengthening of environmental laws would benefit Turkey's economy.
+According to HEAL, over 500 premature deaths per year could be avoided by closing three power stations in Muğla.

 Electric ferryboats have been proposed for the Bosphoros.
-A low-emission zone for road traffic has been suggested for Istanbul and it has been suggested that Turkey's vehicle tax system should be changed to better charge for pollution.
+A low-emission zone for road traffic has been suggested for Istanbul, and it has been suggested Turkey's vehicle tax system should be changed to better charge for pollution.
 More green space is suggested for cities.
-Seven regional clean air centers have been created and the deputy environment minister said in 2020 that low-emissions areas will be created and bike lanes increased.
+The taxing of pollution by internal flights and a further improvement of the country's railways have also been suggested.

 History

-Lead was first smelted around 5000 BC in Anatolia and in 535 AD Justinian I acknowledged the importance of clean air.
-In the 19th century air pollution was thought of in terms of miasma, the idea that foul smells could cause disease.
-Due to the high cost of oil after the 1970s oil crisis, cities burnt more lignite for residential heating.
-An Air Pollution Control Regulation was issued in the 1980s and air quality monitoring began in that decade.
-In early 2020 most air pollution in major cities fell significantly due to the COVID-19 restrictions, but tropospheric ozone (a leading cause of smog) increased as there were fewer particles to block the sunlight.
+The burning of wood indoors in Turkey has caused pollution since at least the Neolithic.
+Lead was first smelted around 5,000 BC in Anatolia.
+In 535 AD, Justinian I acknowledged the importance of clean air.
+In the 19th century, air pollution was thought of in terms of miasma, the idea foul smells could cause disease.

+Due to the high cost of oil after the 1970s oil crisis, cities increased the burning of lignite for residential heating.
+An Air Pollution Control Regulation was issued in the 1980s and the monitoring of air quality began in that decade.
+In early 2020, air pollution in most major cities in Turkey significantly decreased due to COVID-19 restrictions, but tropospheric ozone, a leading cause of smog, increased because fewer particles were available to block sunlight.
 Air pollution started to rise again by the middle of the year.